-Motorola 68000: The microprocessor in the original Macintosh, the Macintosh Plus, and the Macintosh SE.
+Motorola 68000: The microprocessor in the Macintosh Plus and SE computers.

-Motorola 68020: The microprocessor in the original Macintosh II.

-Motorola 68030: The microprocessor in the Macintosh IIx and the Macintosh SE/30.
+Motorola 68020: The microprocessor in the Macintosh II.
+The Motorola 68020 can also be added to the Macintosh SE by means of an accelerator card installed in the SE Bus expansion connector.

 Motorola 68851: An optional coprocessor available for the Macintosh II that allows paged memory management, a technique that lets the microprocessor access a much larger body of data than can fit in RAM at one time.
-Sometimes referred to as the paged memory management unit, or PMMU.
+Sometimes referred to as the Paged Memory Management Unit, or PMMU.